← Back to Belém Tower

 Is Belém Tower worth visiting inside, or just from outside?

-Many visitors photograph the tower from the waterfront and move on, but going inside is what makes the visit memorable: the gun room and bastion, the Manueline halls, and above all the rooftop terrace view over the Tagus.
+Many visitors photograph the tower from the waterfront and move on, but going inside is what makes the visit memorable: the gun room and bastion, the Manueline halls, the river-facing loggia and, above all, the rooftop terrace view over the Tagus.
 If you have booked a timed slot, the interior is well worth the 45 to 60 minutes.

 Can I show my ticket on my phone?

 Yes.
 The operator's gate uses mobile-friendly QR scanners, so a PDF saved to your phone is accepted — no printing required.
-Save it before you travel, as wifi at the gate can be unreliable in peak season.
+Save it to your device before you travel, as wifi at the gate can be unreliable in peak season.

 How long should I allow for Belém Tower?